Share article:

 Gateway technology solves the challenge of sending messages out to thousands of customers in one go, quickly and reliably.
 A gateway is an online platform or engine that can rapidly intake and direct huge volumes of SMS in a short amount of time – making it ideal for businesses that send bulk SMS.

-Sending SMS as a business through a gateway.
+Sending SMS as a business.

 For example, Sinch MessageMedia’s gateway can process over 10,000 events per second and deliver 95% of messages within two seconds.